nhahub/NHA-208/Olist-Ecommerce-Data-Pipeline/Phase-0-Market-Research/README.md

 📄 README – Phase 0: Market Research & Business Understanding
 🧩 Overview

-This phase focuses on understanding the business model of the Olist e-commerce marketplace, identifying stakeholders’ needs, defining the required KPIs, and listing the business questions that the analytical dashboard should answer.
+This phase focuses on understanding the business model of the Olist e-commerce marketplace, identifying stakeholder needs, defining required KPIs, and listing the business questions that the analytical dashboard should answer.
 The goal is to ensure that all technical work (ETL, modeling, dashboarding) is aligned with real business objectives.

 🛒 1.
 Understanding the Olist Marketplace Model

-Olist is a Brazilian online marketplace platform that connects:
+Olist is a Brazilian online marketplace connecting:

 Customers (buyers)

-Sellers (small and medium businesses)
-Delivery and logistics partners
+Sellers (SMEs using Olist to sell online)

+Logistics partners (shipping carriers)

-Payment gateways and financial intermediaries
+Payment intermediaries

-Olist acts as an enabler providing:
+Olist enables sellers by providing:

-Product listing and visibility
+Product listing & marketplace visibility

 Customer acquisition

-Order processing
+Order processing & tracking

 Payment handling

-Shipment coordination with carriers
+Shipment coordination

-This creates a multi-sided ecosystem, which requires analytics to monitor performance, customer behavior, operational efficiency, and revenue generation.
+This creates a multi-sided ecosystem generating data across sales, customers, orders, payments, logistics, and returns — making it an ideal candidate for end-to-end data analysis.

 🎯 2.
 Purpose of This Phase

-Before building any database, pipeline, or dashboard, we needed to clarify:
+Before building any pipeline or dashboard, we needed to define:

-What the business is trying to measure
+What the business wants to measure

-What success looks like
-What KPIs are essential
-What questions decision-makers need answered
+Which KPIs matter

-What data sources are required
+What data we need

-This Market Research phase ensures that the data pipeline is built with the correct logic and the dashboard delivers meaningful insights.
+What decisions our insights will support

+This ensures the entire project is business-driven, not just technically correct.

 ❓ 3.
 Core Business Questions

-During the analysis, we identified key business questions such as:
+These are the key questions decision-makers need answered:

-How do sales perform across categories, months, and customer segments?
+How do sales perform across time and product categories?

-Which regions generate the highest revenue and profit?
+What are the best-performing sellers and regions?

-What is the return rate, and which products contribute the most to returns?
+What is the return rate, and which products drive most returns?

-What is the average shipping time vs. estimated time?
+What is the average delivery time vs. estimated time?

-What are the top-performing sellers and products?
-What is the distribution of payment methods used?
+What is the distribution of payment methods?

+How many customers are repeat buyers vs. new buyers?

-What is the customer retention rate and repeat purchase behavior?
+What is the customer retention rate?

+📄 Full list available here:
+👉 business_questions.md

 📊 4.
 Key KPIs Identified
-To answer the business questions effectively, we defined a list of KPIs including:
-Sales & Financial KPIs
+📈 Sales & Financial KPIs

 Total Sales

 Total Profit

 Average Order Value (AOV)

-Opportunity Loss (due to returns)
+Opportunity Loss due to returns

-Customer KPIs
+👥 Customer KPIs

 Unique Customers

 Repeat Customers

 Customer Retention Rate

 Orders per Customer

-Operational KPIs
+🚚 Operational KPIs

 Delivery Time

 SLA Performance

 Returns Count

 Return Rate

+📄 Full KPI list available here:
+👉 kpi_list.md

 🧱 5.
-Why This Phase Matters
+Importance of This Phase

-This foundational phase ensures:
+This phase ensures:

-✔ Clear alignment between business goals and technical implementation ✔ A roadmap for the data warehouse design
+✔ Clear alignment between business goals and technical implementation ✔ Clean roadmap for data modeling (fact & dimension tables) ✔ Correct ETL logic
-✔ Accurate selection of Fact & Dimension tables
-✔ Smooth ETL development
-✔ A dashboard that delivers meaningful insights instead of random charts

-It prevents rework and ensures the final solution solves real business problems.
+✔ Insights that truly support decision-making
+✔ Avoiding rework later

+This is the foundation of the entire data pipeline.